 Greek and Roman art from the tenth century B.C. to the fourth century A.D. are studied.
 Focus is on the differing character and functions of this art and on its importance for the development of Western art.
 Lecture.

-Prerequisite: ART 231 and ART 232.
+Prerequisite: ART 231 or ART 231W and ART 232 or ART 232W.

 Offered: Spring.